tkmeldrum/tkmeldrum.github.io/_pages/mentorship.md

 <img src="{{ site.baseurl }}/images/mentorship/mentoringSam.JPG" alt="Tyler mentoring an undergraduate student at a campus poster session">

+One member of the Meldrum lab wrote of Tyler's mentorship:
+*When I came into college, I had this notion of research as unattainable and far above me, and while I was trying to decide on a major between physics and chemistry, I found the Meldrum lab.
+Tyler welcomed me into his lab and offered me a gradual entrance into research that helped me find time in my schedule and an appreciation for research.
+Soon, Tyler became my major advisor when I declared a chemistry major.
+He offered strong advice for my time at William & Mary and for summer internships, helping me land [an external laboratory technician position].
+He tailored the tasks in lab to each group member's strengths and allowed each to shine in their own way.
+He also incorporated weekly lab presentations to both work on our own public speaking skills and to keep the lab group in the loop on all ongoing endeavors.
+Along with research, Tyler is an engaging professor who I’m thrilled to have as my physical chemistry professor this semester.*

 Tyler prioritizes mentoring students by:
 - regularly and actively working with students on projects
 - pairing more- and less-experienced students on shared projects